 Following age-appropriate principles, we study religions rigorously and with respect, following the Anglican model of balancing Scripture, tradition, and reason in spiritual study.
 We move from learning Bible stories in Lower School, through a deeper understanding of belonging to a faith tradition in Middle School, to a thoughtful examination of many religions in Upper School.
 Our school’s Mission includes developing each student’s relationship with God.

 We aspire to a strong program of service to the Twin Cities community, in keeping with the Prayer Book’s Baptismal Promise to “strive for justice and peace among all peoples.”
 Breck’s Mission statement speaks of our commitment to instill in our students a deep sense of social responsibility and a desire to contribute to those in need.

 The Chaplains are Episcopal clergy and lay people, who lead twice-weekly Chapels in the Episcopal style, as well as celebrating other religious traditions as fully as possible.
-Throughout the school year, we often celebrate On occasion, we celebrate the Eucharist and such sacraments as baptisms, weddings, ordinations, and funerals.
+On occasion, we celebrate the Eucharist and such sacraments as baptisms, weddings, ordinations, and funerals.
 We follow the yearly Episcopal calendar of feasts, fasts, and saints’ days.
 We use the Book of Common Prayer, the Hymnal 1982, and other Episcopal resources.